Skip to content

 Overview

-Pipelex provides a flexible way to configure and manage your LLM (Large Language Model) integrations through three main concepts:
+Pipelex provides a flexible way to configure and manage your LLM (Large Language Model) integrations through the inference backend configuration system.

 • LLM Presets

-💡 Defining a llm_handle is alway meant to describe what model it is.
-Never define a llm_handle to describe what it is for or what it's good at.
-LLM Settings are for that.
+💡 Defining an alias is always meant to describe what model it is.
+Never define an alias to describe what it is for or what it's good at.
+LLM Presets are for that.

 LLM Settings & LLM Presets